makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 - Reduce Liquidation Ratio by 5% from 105% to **100%**.
 - Bump the Oracle Price to **92,899,356 DAI** (rounded value, see technical note below).

-*Technical Note:* the increase in the Oracle Price is required to account for borrowing and accumulated Stability Fees over the duration of the loan.
+*Technical Note:* the increase in the Oracle Price is required to account for borrowing and accumulated Stability Fees throughout the loan term.
 Per the Legal Agreement, the loan term runs until 2032-10-11.
-At the smart contract level the Oracle Price will be internally set to `92899355926924134500000000`.
+At the smart contract level, the Oracle Price will be internally set to `92899355926924134500000000`.

-Please see the [proposal thread](https://forum.makerdao.com/t/rwa-002-new-silver-restructuring-risk-and-legal-assessment/21417) for more information prior to voting.
+Please see the [proposal thread](https://forum.makerdao.com/t/rwa-002-new-silver-restructuring-risk-and-legal-assessment/21417) before voting.

 ### DAO Resolution for BlockTower Andromeda

-As per this [forum post](https://forum.makerdao.com/t/dao-resolution-to-facilitate-onboarding-of-taco-with-additional-third-parties/21572) and [approval](https://forum.makerdao.com/t/dao-resolution-to-facilitate-onboarding-of-taco-with-additional-third-parties/21572/2) by the Responsible Facilitator, the following DAO Resolution with respect to BlockTower Andromeda (RWA015-A) will be approved, if this executive proposal passes.
+As per this [forum post](https://forum.makerdao.com/t/dao-resolution-to-facilitate-onboarding-of-taco-with-additional-third-parties/21572) and [approval](https://forum.makerdao.com/t/dao-resolution-to-facilitate-onboarding-of-taco-with-additional-third-parties/21572/2) by the Responsible Facilitator, the following DAO Resolution concerning BlockTower Andromeda (RWA015-A) will be approved, if this executive proposal passes.

 ```
 MAKERDAO RESOLUTION